 Sky Generation LP, a wholly-owned subsidiary of CPC, owns the 9.5 MW Skyway 8 Wind Facility, located near Dundalk, Ontario.
 The facility, which commenced commercial operation in August 2014, consists of two Vestas V100 1.8 MW wind turbines and three Vestas V100 1.95 MW wind turbines.
-The electrical output from the facility is sold to the IESO under a RESOP Contract which expires in 2034.
-As at December 31, 2014, approximately \$21.289 million aggregate principal amount of debt related to the Skyway 8 Wind Facility was outstanding.
-On February 17, 2015, the construction facility converted to a three-year term facility, which has regular principal and interest payments fully amortizing over 20 years, and bears an interest rate of 4.80%.
-The Skyway 8 Wind Facility's debt is secured by the facility's assets which is non-recourse to Capstone, except for a \$5 million parent guarantee from CPC.
+The electrical output from the facility is sold to the IESO under a RESOP Contract that expires in 2034.
+As at December 31, 2015, approximately \$19.7 million aggregate principal amount of debt related to the Skyway 8 Wind Facility was outstanding.
+On February 17, 2015, the construction facility converted to a three-year term facility, which has regular principal and interest payments fully amortizing over 20 years, and bears interest at a rate of 4.80%.
+The Skyway 8 Wind Facility's debt is secured by the facility's assets and is non-recourse to Capstone, except for a \$5 million parent guarantee from CPC.